vuejs/rfcs/active-rfcs/0000-sfc-script-setup.md

 - The emitted code is still TypeScript with valid typing, which can be further processed by other tools.

+Note that the `props` type declaration value cannot be an imported type, because the SFC compiler does not process external files to extract the prop names.

 ## Usage alongside normal `<script>`